ChessNextMove.ai

 Alternative: Manual Position Setup

-If the image scanner isn't available or you want to use the free tier, you can set up positions manually:
+If the Position Reader isn't available or you want to use the free tier, you can set up positions manually:

-• FEN string: Copy the FEN from Chess.com/Lichess (usually under "Share" or "Analysis board") and paste it into our chess solver
+• FEN string: Copy the FEN from your chess platform (usually under "Share" or "Analysis board") and paste it into our chess solver

 • Drag and drop: Use the board editor to place pieces manually — clear the board and drag pieces to their positions